-A NOTE TO ADULTS: In some instances parents/supervisors assume that the instructor has everything under control and taken their responsibilities in activities too lightly.
+In some instances parents/supervisors assume that the instructor has everything under control and taken their responsibilities in activities too lightly.
 The result can be an accident or an incident that can have an affect on the whole camps.
 Please be aware YOUR ARE NEEDED and you have RESPONSIBILITIES.
 In order to keep your students safe, please be aware of the following:

 - Be ready on time.
 There are so many jobs a parent has while at camp, make sure you are organised and ready to start the activity together with the students. - Be present from the beginning of each session, including the safety brief, until the end.
 Please do not leave the session unless it is an emergency and you have let the instructor know.
-The safety of the students depends on you being there to assist for the duration of the activity. - · Please act responsibly.
+The safety of the students depends on you being there to assist for the duration of the activity. - Please do not bring your own equipment to specific instructor-led activities.
+The activities are geared for students and adult participation is not always a given. - Please act responsibly.
 Remember the children will copy your behaviour. - Please do not talk when the instructor is talking, especially during the safety brief.
 If you talk with students or other adults while the students are being taught, it distracts the children as well as the instructor.
 Students may not only miss a very important safety instruction but talking may also prevent others from hearing. - Keep discipline if necessary.
 It is not the instructors task to discipline the children. - · Watch, listen and learn. - Not all the children are able to pay attention all the time.
 This is why we need Supervising Adults and the specified ratio.
 Assist the children that need help WHEN THEY NEED IT and so keep them safe.
 DON'T DO THE ACTIVITY FOR THEM.
 You will learn what to do during the safety brief at the beginning of each session.